How to end password reuse on the web: Interfering with Password Reuse

-\myparagraph{Limiting utility of a \bloomFilterIndicesToSet{\responder{}} disclosure} The risk that the adversary finds the password, even with \bloomFilterIndicesToSet{\responder{}}, is small if the user is already using a password manager, since state-of-the-art password managers can generate and auto-fill passwords that resist even an offline attack.
-Even if the user is not already using a password manager, obtaining the account password using this attack should again be difficult if the cryptographic hash function \cryptoHash is costly to compute.
-Moreover, the attacker can utilize a guessed account password only if it can determine the \responderTerm \responder{} at which it is set for account \accountId, which it is prevented from doing by \accountLocationPrivacy.
+\myparagraph{Limiting utility of a \bloomFilterIndicesToSet{\responder{}} disclosure} The risk that the adversary finds the password for user \accountId at \responderTerm \responder{}, even with \bloomFilterIndicesToSet{\responder{}}, is small if the user leveraged a state-of-the-art password manager to generate a password that resists even an offline dictionary attack.
+Even if the user is not already using a password manager, obtaining the account password using this attack should again be expensive if the cryptographic hash function \cryptoHash is costly to compute.
+Moreover, the attacker can utilize a guessed account password only if it can determine the \responderTerm \responder{} at which it is set for account \accountId, with which \accountLocationPrivacy interferes.